puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 Each section header in this file is the name of the certificate that is associated with a specified set of credentials and project identifier.
-The element type should be set to 'gce' and the url should contain both the path to the credentials file appended to the name of the project in the format below:
+The element type should be set to 'gce' and the url should contain both the path to the credentials file appended to the name of the project in the format below.
+If your Agent is itself running on a Google Compute Engine instance, you can specify `/dev/null` as your credential_file.

     #/etc/puppet/device.conf
     [my_project1]